-In this post, I will provide two standard benchmark datasets that can be used for frequent subgraph mining.
-Moreover, I will provide a set of small graph datasets that I have created for debugging subgraph mining algorithms.
+In this post, I will provide links to standard benchmark datasets that can be used for frequent subgraph mining.
+Moreover, I will provide a set of small graph datasets that can be used for debugging subgraph mining algorithms.

 The format of graph datasets